Intel details Keem Bay, a next-gen Movidius Myriad VPU for computer vision at the edge

 By way of refresher, Intel acquired San Mateo-based Movidius, which designs specialized low-power processor chips for computer vision, in September 2016.
 Its VPUs pack dedicated chips for computer vision and a dozen purpose-built (SHAVE) processor cores that speed up execution of AI algorithms, all of which are programmable with the Myriad Development Kit (MDK).

-In the years following the acquisition, Intel launched the Myriad 2, which made its way into Google’s Clip camera, Flir’s Firefly, DJI’s Phantom 4 drone, and Tencent’s DeepGaze.
+In the years following the acquisition, Intel launched the Myriad 2, which made its way into Google’s Clips camera, Flir’s Firefly, DJI’s Phantom 4 drone, and Tencent’s DeepGaze.
 Its successor — the Myriad X — boasted improved imaging and vision engines including additional programmable SHAVE cores and upgraded vision accelerators, as well as a native 4K image processor pipeline with support for up to eight HD sensors.

 AI is an increasingly central part of Intel’s business.
 The company said during its most recent earnings call that annual revenue from AI reached $3.5 billion in 2019.
 That’s up from $1 billion a year in 2017, and over a third of the way toward its target of $10 billion by 2022.